 In an LED, the positive terminal is called an Anode and the negative terminal is called a Cathode.
 For the LED to work properly, the Anode of the LED should be at a higher potential than the Cathode as the current in LED flows from Anode to Cathode.
 What happens if we connect the LED in the reverse direction?
 Well, nothing happens as the LED would not conduct.
 You can easily identify the Anode terminal of an LED as they usually have longer leads.

 LEDs are very sensitive devices and the amount of current flowing through an LED is very important.
 Also, the brightness of an LED depends on the amount of current drawn by the LED.
 Every LED is rated with a maximum forward current that is safe to pass through it without burning off the LED.
 Yes.
 Allowing current more than the rated current will actually burn the LED.
 For example, most commonly used 5mm LEDs have a current rating of 20mA to 30mA and the 8mm LEDs have a current rating of 150mA (refer to the datasheet for exact values).
 How do we regulate the current flowing through an LED?
 In order to control the current flowing through an LED, we make use of current limiting series resistors.
 More information about LEDs and Current Limiting Resistors SIMPLE LED CIRCUITS.

 Forward Voltage of LED

-Light Emitting Diodes are also rated for forward voltage i.e. the amount of voltage required for the LED to conduct electricity.
-For example, all 5mm LEDs have a current rating of 20mA but the forward voltage varies one LED to another.
-Red LEDs have a maximum voltage rating of 2.2V, Blue LEDs have a maximum voltage rating of 3.4V and White LEDs have a maximum voltage rating of 3.6V.
+Light Emitting Diodes are also rated for forwarding voltage i.e. the amount of voltage required for the LED to conduct electricity.
+For example, all 5mm LEDs have a current rating of 20mA but the forward voltage varies from one LED to another.
+Red LEDs have a maximum voltage rating of 2.2V, Blue LEDs have a maximum voltage rating of 3.4V, and White LEDs have a maximum voltage rating of 3.6V.